 I do have good news: the key to moving out of the comfort zone lies in three words: Listen, Learn, and Discover.

-One of the strengths in Special Operations is in our mindset of what comprises a “team”.
-Of course rank matters, but experience also matters and solid teams know it isn’t WHERE the solution comes from – just that a solution to a problem was found.
+One of the strengths in Special Operations is in our mindset of what comprises a “team.”
+Of course, rank matters, but experience also matters, and solid teams know it isn’t “WHERE” the solution comes from – just that a solution was found.
 The most junior person on the team might have the best idea.
 And that’s fine.

 Are you and your corporate culture enabling your teams?
 What is your corporate tolerance for failure?
 Do you endorse a “zero defect policy” expecting 100% perfection with absolutely no tolerance for failure?

-If the answer to any of the above questions is yes, trust me, there are problems looming just over the horizon.
+If the answer to any of the above questions is yes, trust me, problems are looming just over the horizon.

 Try this: open your ears, listen, and find out.

 Educate yourself.
 Read a book by someone established in your career field, attend a seminar, book corporate training for your organization or attend a “meet-up.”

 You will LEARN the people who’ve made it in life are unabashedly able to articulate the many mistakes they’ve made along the way.
 They don’t dwell on past mistakes – they learn from them and identify root causes to put solid processes to ensure they don’t happen again.